bnaman50/center-pixel-model/README.md

 - [Shap](https://arxiv.org/abs/1705.07874)
 - [Shapley](https://www.sciencedirect.com/science/article/pii/S0305054808000804)

-Notes -
-- Pda is quite slow and takes a while to run.
+P.S. - Pda is quite slow and takes a while to run.
 We adapted the [original](https://github.com/lmzintgraf/DeepVis-PredDiff) implementation for our center-pixel model.

+## Model Description
+We consider the class of generalized linear models (GLM) i.e. a linear predictor with a link function which can be non-linear.
+Detailed descriotion can be found [here](Center_Pixel_Model.pdf)

 ## Setup
 This project is tested on Python 3.6.7 and `tensorflow-gpu==1.12.0` which [requires](https://www.tensorflow.org/install/source) `Cuda 9.0`.